uobfcp/mergeconflict2/README.md

 This project is for Sally and Dave

-we're going to do cool stuff
+we're going to do some cool stuff